mythrivarma/461_Notes/R PluralSight Course.md

 * like how SQL TABLE is to SSAS CUBE, MATRIX is to ARRAY.
 Matrix is 2 dimensional.
 Imagine an n dimensional matrix (3D for simlicity) and it becomes an ARRAY.
 Think of an array as Multiple sheets, where in each sheet is a matrix.

 #R-Functions#
+* R also supports RETURN syntax in functions. but its not mandatory.
+* 'Lazy Evaluation' feature is available in R functions.
+So x <- function(a,b,c=d) {d <- mean(a) and then o <- a+b-c and then o } here, d is the default value of the parameter c but d is being populated only after the function is called.
+So, at the time of calling the function, even though the value of c is not available, the function will still work because, by the time the parameter c is needed in the function logic, the value of d has already been calculated.
+This is lazy evaluation which is common feature in many programming languages.
+* if you want the function to return multiple values, we can use the combination of RETURN statement and LIST functions.
+Example: return(list(total = a, average = b)) will return a named list with total and average values.
+* formals() and body() functions give arguments and logic details of any function
+* generally we call functino directly like sum(1:4).
+But there is another way as well using do.call() function. example: do.call(sum, list(a=1, b=2, c=3, d=4)) . here, second argument must be a list while using do.call().
+* I have not mentioned notes which overlapped with swirl() course functions lesson.
+So, go check siwrl() course functions lesson to see more functions related notes.
+* functions are also first class objects.
+So we can look into then (print and see the code), assign them to another object etc.

+#R-Flow Control #
 *